Leisler's Rebellion: Background

-In late 1688, the Glorious Revolution deposed the Catholic James and replaced him with the Protestant William III and Mary II.
+In November 1688, the Glorious Revolution deposed the Catholic James and replaced him with the Protestant William III and Mary II.
 The rule of Andros was highly unpopular, especially in New England, and his opponents in Massachusetts used the change of royal power for their political benefit by organizing an uprising.
 On April 18, 1689, a mob formed in Boston led by former Massachusetts political figures, and they arrested Andros and other dominion officials.
 This led to a cascade of events in which Massachusetts and the other New England colonies rapidly restored their pre-dominion governments.

 Rising tensions

 Lieutenant Governor Nicholson learned of the uprising in Boston by April 26.
 He took no steps to announce news of it or of the political upheaval in England for fear of raising prospects of rebellion in New York.
 Politicians and militia leaders became more assertive on Long Island when they learned of Boston, and dominion officials were ousted from a number of communities by mid-May.

 At the same time, Nicholson learned that France had declared war on England, bringing the threat of Franco-Indian attacks on New York's northern frontier.
 He was also short of troops, since most of the New York garrison had been sent by Andros to deal with Indian activity in Maine.
 He found that his regulars had also been swayed by populists into believing that he was attempting to impose Catholic rule on New York.
 He attempted to mollify panicked citizenry over rumored Indian raids by inviting the militia to join the army garrison at Fort James on Manhattan island.

 New York's defenses were in poor condition, and Nicholson's council voted to impose import duties to improve them.
 This action was met with immediate resistance, with a number of merchants refusing to pay the duty.
 One in particular was Jacob Leisler, a German-born Calvinist merchant and militia captain.
 Leisler was a vocal opponent of the dominion regime, which he saw as an attempt to impose popery on the province, and he may have played a role in subverting Nicholson's regulars.

 On May 22, Nicholson's council was petitioned by the militia, who sought more rapid improvement to the city's defenses and also wanted access to the powder magazine in the fort.
 This latter request was denied, heightening concerns that the city had inadequate powder supplies.
 This concern was further exacerbated when city leaders began hunting through the city for additional supplies.